nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_fortran1.md

 ## A problem defined in fortran

 A situation may arise where you  have to
-(or have the opportunity to) work with fortran.
+(or have the opportunity to) work with fortran code.
 This is not as uncommon as many think, mostly due to the legacy software in many engineering disciplines.
-The Julia language is designed with interoperability in mind, and to call fortran routines should not scare you.
+The Julia language is designed with interoperability in mind.
+Don't let some fortran code scare you.
+The following tutorial illustrates interoperability in Julia and how to use it in NEP-PACK.

-We assume our NEP is defined by the following fortran code which corresponds to this NEP:
+We assume our NEP is defined in fortran code and defines the problem
 ```math
 M(\lambda)=A_0+\lambda^3e_ne_1^T+\exp(\lambda)e_1e_n^T.
 ```
 where ``A_0`` is a finite difference approximation of a scaled Laplacian matrix.
-This problem is obviously nice to represent in a sparse format.
+The problem can be naturally represented in sparse format, which we will also take advantage of.

-We suppose the problem is defined in fortran, where the following routine returns (or sets) three vectors `I`, `J` and `F`, where `I` and `J` correspond to row and column pointers and `F` the value.
+The fortran implementation of the problem is given in the following routine which returns (or more precisely *sets*) three vectors `I`, `J` and `F`, where `I` and `J` correspond to row and column pointers and `F` the value.
 The variable `s=λ` is the evaluation point.